MichaelCurrin/vsc-extension-quickstart/README.md

 To start the extension, the [extension.ts][] script needs to have an `activate` and `deactivate` function.
 For this simple project, this is only the script in `src`, besides the `test` scripts.

 Note that the `activate` function is only called **once** to setup the extension.
-This is usualy on IDE startup, but some extensions like the Python one only activate when you open a `.py` file.
+This is usually on IDE startup, but some extensions like the Python one only activate when you open a `.py` file.

 ### Register commands